UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

 5. You will be asked where you want the files to be extracted to - change the selection to the pi home directory - **/home/pi**.
-Close the extraction tool when finished.
+Select **Extract** to extract the files and then close the extraction tool when finished.

 ![img_41](images/RPi_imager_41.PNG)

 &nbsp;

 6. From the open file manager navigate to **/home/pi** directory and you will see a new folder **PicoMuon_Python_code-main**.
-Select this folder and right-click mouse and select **Rename**.
+Select this folder and right-click mouse and select **Rename...**.

 ![img_42](images/RPi_imager_42.PNG)